codesmithtools/Templates/Templates/Database/DBDocumenter/README.txt

 Setup & Running:

 1.)
-Open master.cst and edit the properties for your specific environment:
+Open master.cst or Database.csp and edit the properties for your specific environment:

   - OutputDirectory
   This is the literal path that you want your documentation to generate to.
 If this value is empty it will default to a